Security Services for the IoT

 Lectures

 SSI is an overview course (see Background).
 This means that SSI lectures will introduce you to a wide range of IoT security topics, such as botnets and security systems for edge networks.
-Each SSI lecture focuses on discussing two papers (see Schedule).
-We also offer one lecture on generic IoT concepts and a lecture with a networking 101.
+Each SSI lecture focuses on discussing two scientific papers (see Schedule).
+We also offer one lecture on generic IoT concepts and a refersher on networking.

 Two teachers will be present at each lecture so you can ask questions.
 We provide a Q&A slot to help you with the SSI lab assignment at one of the lectures.

-To give you an overview of the field of IoT security, we selected a book chapter that discusses the key concepts of the IoT and 9 scientific papers.
+To give you an overview of the field of IoT security, we selected 2 chapters of the book “Practical Internet of Things Security” and 9 scientific papers.
 The papers (1) analyze the security properties of IoT deployments or attack infrastructures based on (large-scale) measurements or (2) discuss the design of new systems that improve IoT security.
-In many cases, the latter require the former, showing the important of the combination of analysis and design.
+In many cases, the latter require the former, showing the importance of the combination of analysis and design.
 We strive for a 50-50 division of analysis and design papers as course material.

 We selected papers that are about IoT attacks that have occurred in real life as well as systems that researchers have actually prototyped.
 This is because SSI has both a scientific and a practical focus.
 The main practical component of the course is the lab assignment (see further down this page), which you will need to carry out in groups of 4.